Henrhyd Falls and Nant Llech walk

 National Trust car park (no charges apply) grid ref: SN853121

-Start your walk from the National Trust car park and pass through two gates, following the footpath down the slope to a track junction at the bottom.
+Start your walk from the National Trust car park and pass through two gates, following the footpath down the slope to a path junction at the bottom.
 Turn left and cross the wooden bridge, walking up the steep steps to the footpath at the top.
-The bridge was built in 1985 and the steps were added in 2001 by our staff and volunteers following a landslide that destroyed the original path.
+The bridge was built in 1985 by a team of international volunteers.
+The steps were added in 2001 following a landslide that destroyed the original path.
 Continue along the footpath to the waterfall.
-Henrhyd Falls is the highest in South Wales at 90 feet (27m).
+Henrhyd Falls is the highest in South Wales at 90 ft (27m).
 Take care as the spray from the falls can make the ground slippery.
-Once you've taken time to enjoy the spectacular waterfall, retrace your steps back across the bridge to the track junction.
+Once you've taken time to enjoy the spectacular waterfall, retrace your steps back across the bridge to the path junction.

 Go straight ahead, following the footpath with Nant Llech on your left-hand side.
 The trees that cling to the steep sides of the valley are mainly sessile oak and ash, although you can also find small-leafed lime, alder and wych elm.
+Many of the mature ash trees have been affected by ash die back and we may see these disappear in time.
 Keep following the footpath and just after you cross a boardwalk, the smaller waterfall can be seen on your left.

 Other falls and cascades